otterthecat/blox.js/README.md

 instantiation
 -------------

-Create a new blox by invoking the builder function:
+Create a new blox by calling the BLOX object (case sensitive) and pass an object of user configs:

-	'blox = buildBlox(BLOX, options)'
+	blox = BLOX(optionsLiteral)

-currently the only available options is *devMode*, whcih defaults to *true*
+currently the only available/useable option is *devMode*, which currently defaults to *true*

 basic usage